tsokac2/newirishlife/README.md

 Expansion plan:
 * Implementing "post a comment" section in a footer, regarding specific website content and website idea proposals.
 * Implement section for all necessary documentation in Ireland, regarding and PPS number, Bank Account option.
-* Implement section regarding social events and gathering for necessary user connection expansion.
+* Implement a section regarding social events and gathering for necessary user connection expansion.
 * Offer **_" Jobs Adds"_** section for recruitment agencies  - a connection between end-user and possible employer or recruitment agent.
 * Create an email alert for admin and a friendly auto reminder for a user in case the user didn't finish the **_"Checkout/Payment"_** process.